mv8167/SelleniumCodeChallange/README.md

 GitHub browser testing
 GitHub will be used for automating the following tasks.
 If you're logged into your account please be sure to log out before attempting the automations.

-Automation tests
-Please automate all items under the topics below (e.g. bullet points with a checkbox 😎).
+Automation testsPlease automate all items under the topics below (e.g. bullet points with a checkbox 😎).

 (IMPORTANT) Please do not use your existing account.
 Create a new GitHub user with the username of your choice and password of your choice.